 1. What is the most common tennis court surface?

 Hardcourt is the most common and popular in tennis.
-Out of the 4 big grand slams, Australian and US Open are played on hard court.
+Out of the 4 big grand slams, the Australian and US Open are played on hard courts.
 Hardcourt is also the playing surface for the prestigious ATP Finals and 6 ATP Masters out of the 9 Masters 1000 tournaments.

 2. Which tennis courts are the fastest?